xwal/awesome-stars/README.md

 * [Dash-iOS](https://github.com/Kapeli/Dash-iOS) - Dash gives your iPad and iPhone instant offline access to 150+ API documentation sets
 * [protobuf-objc](https://github.com/alexeyxo/protobuf-objc) - Google Protocol Buffers for Objective-C
 * [xcode_tool](https://github.com/tangqiaoboy/xcode_tool) - The snippet of xcode will be stored in ~/Library/Developer/Xcode/UserData/CodeSnippets/
 * [TTGTagCollectionView](https://github.com/zekunyan/TTGTagCollectionView) - Useful for showing text or custom view tags in a vertical or horizontal scrollable view and support Autolayout at the same time.
-It is highly customizable that most features of the text tag can be configured. 标签显示控件，同时支持文字或自定义View
+It is highly customizable that most features of the text tag can be configured. 标签流显示控件，同时支持文字或自定义View
-* [AwesomeIntroguideView](https://github.com/Bupterambition/AwesomeIntroguideView) - 🏆An awesome view for Introduce
+* [AwesomeIntroGuideView](https://github.com/Bupterambition/AwesomeIntroGuideView) - 🏆An awesome view for Introduce
 * [rexxar-ios](https://github.com/douban/rexxar-ios) - Mobile Hybrid Framework Rexxar iOS Container
 * [ZYSideSlipFilter](https://github.com/liuzhiyi1992/ZYSideSlipFilter) - Awesome side slip filter for your display rack, 侧边栏条件筛选器，筛选区域模块插拔，AutoLayout动态适配区域高度
 * [PYSearch](https://github.com/iphone5solo/PYSearch) - 🔍 An elegant search controller which replaces the UISearchController for iOS (iPhone & iPad) .